fangherk/MCM2017/README.md

 ## MCM PROBLEM B: Merge After Toll

-Team: (Mek) Teerapat Jenrungrot, Ziyang Zhang
+Team: Herrick Fang, (Mek) Teerapat Jenrungrot, Ziyang Zhang

 [Problem](problem.pdf)

 [Solution](solution.pdf)

 We worked on finding a way to optimize toll booths.
 We made a quick model in the .cc file that simulates cars.